One of the most effective ways to increase awareness for your business is getting publicity. Below are 4 steps to creating media coverage:

 After drafting your press release, you should email it with a catchy headline and interesting cover letter pitch.
 93 percent of journalists prefer to receive press releases via email according to Cision, a global PR, and communications firm.

 They provide free media services by Cision.
 HARO connects journalists’ sources.
 Joining the service will sign you up for receiving 3 daily industry-specific emails from reporters looking for sources to supplement their articles.

 For example, a reporter sought a small business owner using LinkedIn, Monster or Indeed to find employees.
 Yet another reporter was sourcing spring gift guides from online store merchants.
 You could be an expert on some HARO topical emails, but again, time is of the essence for these busy professionals.

 By following them on Twitter and liking them on Facebook.
 You can help them (and create goodwill) by retweeting, sharing and commenting on their published pieces.
 Eventually, the reporters begin to recognize the familiar fan and media partner.

 Send invitations to your company events or fundraisers.
 Use the opportunity to build relationships with journalists.
 As a bonus, the reporter might feature your event.
 At a minimum, it is another opportunity to broadcast your name with media insiders.

 Finally, most small businesses need funding.
 As a small business, you can apply for a merchant cash advance, which is a business loan alternative used to provide quick and easy funding for cash flow needs.
 You can apply for and receive a merchant cash advance at Everest Business Funding.
-So, if you need a business loan alternative to update existing technology or just survive a slow sales period, a merchant advance can help, and Everest Business Funding will be there to assist.
+So, if you need a business funding alternative to update existing technology or just survive a slow sales period, a merchant advance can help, and Everest Business Funding will be there to assist.